gh-unit/gh-unit/Documentation/appledoc_include/guide_install_ios_4-template.markdown

 ## Configure the Test Target

 - Download and copy the GHUnitIOS.framework to your project.
-Command click on Frameworks in the Project Navigator and select: Add Files to "MyTestable"...
+Command click on Frameworks in the Project Navigator and select: Add Files to "MyTestable".
+(This should automatically add GHUnitIOS.framework to your Link Binary With Libraries Build Phase for the Tests target.)

 ![Add Framework](images/6_add_framework.png)